Your grinder is your most important tool in making coffee- this is where you control how your shots run- and how your coffee tastes!

 Is your extraction too slow?
 Too fast?
 Not coming out at all?
 This more than likely indicates that the grinder setting needs to be adjusted.
 The espresso machine itself should have its temperature, flow rate and pressure all calibrated already, unless there is a fault with the machine.
 It’s always best to try the grinder first.
 Most cafés would need to change the grind setting several times a day depending on the temperature, humidity etc.

 For espresso, there are recognised industry average standards for shot time and volume.
 Most try to get a single espresso to pour 30ml including crema in around 25 seconds.
 For a double espresso, it’s 60ml including crema in around 25 seconds.
-If you can get your extractions close to this that is a great starting point.
+If you can get your extractions close to this, that is a great starting point.
 It’s important to note however that you can play with these parameters to suit yourself.
-Coffee flavour, aroma and texture are subjective of course, so it’s all up to you.
-Perhaps you like the taste when you run the shot short, or long.
-It is completely up to you and how you prepare it.
-Some roasters will even specify on the bag of beans a given amount of ground coffee (say 18 grams) to run for 28 seconds and give a total in-cup volume of 55ml.
-Play around with your preparation and find what you like best.
-Even tiny changes make a huge difference in the coffee.
-Have fun!
+Coffee is subjective of course, so it’s all up to you.

 Most grinders will have a labelled collar, or grind adjustment.
 This should state which way to adjust the grind to get it finer or coarser.
 The finer you set the grind, the slower the extraction will be.
 The coarser you set the grind, the faster the extraction will be.